 - Fill any tree holes or tree stumps with a sealant or mortar to prevent water accumulation.

-- Treat standing water with a product to control mosquito larvae, such as Mosquito Dunks larvicide.
-Stock ornamental ponds with mosquito-eating fish such as western mosquitofish, goldfish, and guppies.
+- Stock ornamental ponds with mosquito-eating fish such as western mosquitofish, goldfish, and guppies.

 - Aerate ornamental ponds or pools to prevent mosquitoes from breeding in still water.